ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Debian-Ubuntu-Linux-with-Apache-+-Jetty.md

             idp.attribute.resolver.LDAP.responseTimeout     = %{idp.authn.LDAP.responseTimeout:PT3S}
             idp.attribute.resolver.LDAP.baseDN              = %{idp.authn.LDAP.baseDN:undefined}
             idp.attribute.resolver.LDAP.bindDN              = %{idp.authn.LDAP.bindDN:undefined}

+            # The userFilter is used to locate a directory entry to bind against for LDAP authentication.
+            idp.authn.LDAP.userFilter = (uid={user})

             idp.attribute.resolver.LDAP.useStartTLS         = %{idp.authn.LDAP.useStartTLS:true}
             idp.attribute.resolver.LDAP.trustCertificates   = %{idp.authn.LDAP.trustCertificates:undefined}

-            # The searchFilter is is used to find user attributes from an LDAP source
+            # The 'searchFilter' is is used to find user attributes from an LDAP source
             idp.attribute.resolver.LDAP.searchFilter        = (uid=$resolutionContext.principal)

             # List of attributes produced by the Data Connector that should be directly exported as resolved IdPAttributes without requiring any <AttributeDefinition>
-            idp.attribute.resolver.LDAP.exportAttributes    = ### List space-separated of attributes to retrieve directly from the directory ###
+            # The 'exportAttributes' contains a list space-separated of attributes to retrieve directly from the directory service.
+            idp.attribute.resolver.LDAP.exportAttributes    = uid cn sn givenName mail eduPersonAffiliation
             ```

         -   Paste the OpenLDAP certificate into `/opt/shibboleth-idp/credentials/ldap-server.crt`.